klein0r/ioBroker.awtrix-light/docs/en/README.md

 Yes, but you have to open the case with a heat gun (since the front glued to the case) and [modify the PCB with a step down converter](https://github.com/Blueforcer/awtrix-light/issues/67#issuecomment-1595418765).

+## Same apps on multiple devices

+If you have multiple awtrix-light devices, it is required to create a new instance for each device.
+But it is possible to copy all app settings of another instance if you want to display the same information on all devices.
+Just select the other instance in the app configuration tab.

+Example:

+1. Configure all apps in instance `awtrix-light.0`
+2. Create a new instance for the second device (`awtrix-light.1`)
+3. Choose `awtrix-light.0` in the instance configuration of `awtrix-light.1` to use the same apps on the second device

 ## Blockly and JavaScript

 `sendTo` / message box can be used to